Theiremi/SLGreen/README.md

 $ sudo apt install can-utils
 ```

-Then, use the commands below to start the slcan daemon
+Then use the commands below to start the slcan daemon
 ```
-sudo slcand -S 115200 -s 6 -o /dev/ttyUSB0 can0
+$ sudo slcand -S 115200 -s 6 -o /dev/ttyUSB0 can0
 ```
 - `-S` : Serial baud rate.
 Put the same value as `SERIAL_SPEED`
 - `-s` : CAN speed.
 Check the [Lawicel documentation](https://www.canusb.com/docs/can232_v3.pdf) to choose the speed you want